-Lifeboat volunteer Matt Edwards had launched Burnham-on-Sea's D Class lifeboat Puffin, Monday 18 July.
-After carrying out a sequence of routine manoeuvres, as the final part of his assessment to the coveted RNLI helmsman status, and just about to recover at Burnham jetty, Milford Haven Coastguard tasked the lifeboat boat to investigate reports of a swimmer in difficulties (at 7.52 pm).
-Apparently, a well-meaning member of public had seen the swimmer far out from the beach, assumed he was in trouble because of the outgoing tide, and called the Coastguard. (more details here)
+Lifeboat volunteer Matt Edwards had launched Burnham-on-Sea's D Class lifeboat.
+Having carried out a sequence of routine manoeuvres, as the final part of his assessment to the coveted RNLI helmsman status, he was just about to recover at Burnham jetty, when tasked to investigate reports of a swimmer in difficulties. (full details here)

 Monday 8th May